-We make learning and development an integral part of your ADB career through challenging assignments, coaching, mentoring, and providing in-house and external learning opportunities.
+We make learning and development an integral part of your ADB career through challenging assignments and providing in-house and external learning opportunities.
 Our staff have access to various learning opportunities that strengthen and update their technical and professional expertise and personal development.

 Practical considerations for families moving to Manila

 The Government of the Philippines issues 9e or 47a visas1 to ADB international staff and eligible dependents.
 There are different categories of 9e visas as determined by the Philippines government based on their local laws and regulations.
 Philippine citizens (including dual citizens) are not eligible for a 9e-2 visa2.

 Spouses: The Government of the Philippines grants a 9e-2 Visa to spouses who are legally married to staff, as recognized under the laws of the Philippines.
 This includes all spouses, opposite sex and same sex, whose marriage is recognized in the country where it was celebrated and by the countries that the contracting individuals are citizens of.
 ADB-recognized spouses and domestic partners of ADB international staff who fall outside of the foregoing definition are instead issued 9e-3 visas.

 Dependent children: Dependent children of the principal applicant are granted 9e-2 Visas up until their 24th birthday.
 The nature of the visas issued by the Philippines Government to legally adopted children and stepchildren is determined by the Philippines Government’s applicable regulations.
 Visa details can be discussed during the pre-offer stage of the hiring process.